ThePhysic/Discord-Nexus/README.md

 # About

-Discord Butler is a Discord Bot using Discord.js v13.
+Discord Nexus is a Discord Bot using Discord.js v14.

 Implements several quality-of-life improvements in enhancing the user experience.